Gettysburg Farm, photo by Marc Andre

 9. Pennsylvania Memorial

 The Pennsylvania Memorial is one of the larger monuments in Gettysburg.
 There are stairs that will lead you to the top where you can catch a nice view of the battlefield.
-There is parking at the monument but this area tends to be very congested in peak season.
+Parking is available at the monument but this area tends to be very congested in peak season.
 There will typically be a lot of people at the monument.
 The shot below with no one visible was taken very early in the morning, shortly after sunrise.

 Pennsylvania Monument, photo by Marc Andre